apptainer/singularity-userdocs/security.rst

-The `Key Store <https://cloud.sylabs.io/keystore>`_ is a key management system offered by Sylabs that uses an `OpenPGP implementation <https://gnupg.org/>`_ to permit sharing and discovery of PGP public keys used to sign and verify Singularity container images.
+The `Key Store <https://cloud.sylabs.io/keystore>`_ is a key management system offered by Sylabs that uses an `OpenPGP implementation <https://gnupg.org/>`_ to permit sharing and discovery of PGP public keys used to sign and verify apptainer container images.
 This service is based on the OpenPGP HTTP Keyserver Protocol (HKP), with several enhancements: